BIRDSgroup/SpecGMM/Supplementary Data Files/README.md

 - average weighted specificity
 - average weighted F1-score

-The file also contains results for the baseline vs. SpecGMM methods after performing homology reduction on our datasets using the GraphPart algorithm for different threshold values and different numbers of partitions.
+B-i) and B-ii) Results for the baseline vs. SpecGMM methods after performing homology reduction on our datasets using the GraphPart algorithm for different threshold values and different numbers of partitions.
 This was done to tackle the potential issue of information leakage due to the high similarity between train and test sets.
 Please note that GraphPart could partition only some of the datasets for certain values of thresholds and the number of partitions.
 The LD and LSVM classifiers were used in the analysis.

 ## File D4: Comparative analysis of numerical representations